Narita Brian: Racing career

+Mayano Top Gun and Narita Brian at the 1996 Hanshin Daishōten.

 Racing as a two-year-old in 1993, Narita Brian won the Asahi Hai Sansai Stakes at Nakayama Racecourse.
 In the following year he completed the Japanese Triple Crown of Thoroughbred Racing by winning the Satsuki Shō, Tokyo Yūshun and Kikuka Shō before defeating older horses at the Arima Kinen.

 He stayed in training for a further two years, winning the Hanshin Daishōten in 1995 and 1996.
 In the latter year, he defeated the 1995 Japanese Horse of the Year Mayano Top Gun.

-Racing Form
+Racing form

-Narita Brian ran in 21 races in which he won 12 races (including 6 Group 1 wins), finished runner-up in three races, and a single third place.
+Narita Brian ran in 21 races in which he won 12 races (including 5 Group 1 wins), finished runner-up in three races, and a single third place.
 This data available is based on JBIS search, and netkeiba.com.
 The races are considered all weather.